 This approach to security can help mitigate risk to a great extent, even against critical vulnerabilities such as Log4Shell.
 Reducing the number of tools needed for applications to run also reduces the attack surface introduced by the dependency vulnerabilities in open-source libraries and tools.
 Here enters the concept of distroless images, which are described as images that contain only the application and its runtime dependencies, doing away with the programs you would expect to find in a typical Linux distribution such as package managers and shells.

-From a defender's perspective, the focus should be on disabling, or rather, disarming the attacker via defense-in-depth strategies.
-While making changes to the system to minimize or even prevent abuse would help, a multilayered approach that leverages multiple security measures would provide the strongest level of security, ideally by combining best practices with effective defense technologies.
+From a defender's perspective, the focus should be on disabling, or rather, disarming the attacker via defence-in-depth strategies.
+While making changes to the system to minimise or even prevent abuse would help, a multilayered approach that leverages multiple security measures would provide the strongest level of security, ideally by combining best practices with effective defence technologies.